heistp/irtt/README.md

   - `server` the server send and receive wall and monotonic timestamps _(both `send` and `receive` values not present if `lost` is true), and additionally:_
-    - `send` values are not present if the StampAt (irtt client -ts parameter) does not include send timestamps
+    - `send` values are not present if the StampAt (irtt client `--tstamp` parameter) does not include send timestamps
-    - `receive` values are not present if the StampAt (irtt client -ts parameter) does not include receive timestamps
+    - `receive` values are not present if the StampAt (irtt client `--tstamp` parameter) does not include receive timestamps
-    - `wall` values are not present if the Clock (irtt client -clock parameter) does not include wall values or server timestamps are not enabled
+    - `wall` values are not present if the Clock (irtt client `--clock` parameter) does not include wall values or server timestamps are not enabled
-    - `monotonic` values are not present if the Clock (irtt client -clock parameter) does not include monotonic values or server timestamps are not enabled
+    - `monotonic` values are not present if the Clock (irtt client `--clock` parameter) does not include monotonic values or server timestamps are not enabled
 - `delay` an object containing the delay values
   - `receive` the one-way receive delay, in nanoseconds _(present only if